 The Comprachicos (Rand)

-This week’s readings discuss how 21st century civilization might be affected by increasingly advanced technology.
+The 21st century will be shaped by the development of technologies far more powerful than those which exist today.
 The first reading gives a technologically-oriented explanation for the rise of bureaucracies (as discussed in Week 4).
-The next three readings focus on the development of artificial general intelligence (AGI), and how it might undermine human civilization.
+The next three readings focus on the development of artificial general intelligence (AGI), and how it might affect human civilization.

 Main readings: